-Other operating revenue consists of rental income, equity in unconsolidated affiliates' earnings, cafeteria and vending proceeds, medical records, risk-sharing revenue, and various other revenue.
+Other operating revenue consists of rental income, equity in unconsolidated affiliates' earnings, cafeteria and vending proceeds, medical records, risk-sharing revenue, foundation contributions without donor restrictions, and various other revenue.
 Included in rental income are amounts from residential units, an assisted living center, and various other entities occupying hospital and clinic space.